rinigus/osmscout-server/docs/tags/tag2alias_uk.md

-# UK: Tag and its main corresponding alias for
+# UK: Tag and its main alias, tag -> alias

 Tag | Alias
 --- | ---